 Migraine Triggers at Work

 Migraine triggers at work are everywhere!
 My Migraine Life has created many work experiences and my work environment has always affected the way I manage while I’m there.
 Living with migraine and working at a restaurant, it’s not easy!
 My favorite restaurant is closing!
-It is a place I worked at in high school and have spent countless family meals.
-Four generations of my family have known it and the owners.
+It is a place I worked at in high school and I have spent countless family meals.
+Four generations of my family have known it and its owners.

 Migraine Triggers at Work